 This explains why human body has to be treated as a whole

 and not in parts.
 This is why the “wholesome” concept used in traditional medicine has gained so much popularity.

 Our immune system can be either innate or acquired.
 Innate immunity is defined by natural killer cells, mast cells, eosinophils, basophils; and the phagocytic cells and their functions within the immune system.
-Naturally acquired active immunity occurs when the person is exposed to a live pathogen, develops the disease, and becomes immune as a result of the primary immune response.
+When a person, develops a disease as a result of coming in direct exposure or contact with a live pathogen, the response of the primary immune system helps in building or acquiring what is known as naturally acquired active immunity.
 A kid’s immunity is also majorly built by the bacteria they ingest while passing through the birth canal and the breast feeding after.

 It has been demonstrated by scientists that our genes could be influenced by certain environmental factors including our lifestyle.
 Unfortunately, our mind-sets in the present culture is that every ill has to have a pill or surgical interventions to bring the body back to normal.
 However, the truth is that there is no single pill for every ill, but there is an ill that follows every pill.
 The current practice of unnecessary use of antibiotics for every cough and cold has proven this fact time and again.
 Many times, we forget the fact that the human system has developed from a consciousness as viewed by Ayurveda, Naturopathy, Yoga and other traditional beliefs and not only based on a reductionist theory as science advocates.
 Every human body has an ingrained doctor that we call as immune system.
 The science today has conveniently forgotten this inherent capacity of the human body to heal by itself.